-In Kazakhstan despite the reduction in production in the first quarter as a result of the maintenance work on the compressors there was no significant reduction in the operating costs.
+Despite the combination of Kyzyloi production being shut down in January and February 2009 as a result to maintenance work on compressors and the reduction to approximate half of full production capacity because of restrictions further up in the Bukhara-Urals Gas pipeline with effect from the middle of May to August 1 there was no significant reduction in the Kazakhstan operating costs.
 The labour force had to be maintained and was used on the monitoring of wells every few days plus the turning over the existing compressors every few days to prevent them from being damaged in the cold weather.
 Some costs are also fixed by well and need to be paid whether or not there is production.
-It was a similar story in the second quarter where despite the fact that the output was reduced the level of operating costs continued at the standard level.
-Total costs for the six months to June 30, 2009 were \$559,000.